mysql/mysql-utilities/doc/command/proc.rst

       be supplied as keyword arguments.
 All other arguments are treated as connection specifiers.

-      :param connections: Sequence of :ref:`connection specifiers` to send the search to
+      :param connections: Sequence of connection specifiers to send the search to
       :param output: File object to use for writing the result
       :param connector: Connector to use for connecting to the servers